monolayer/monorepo/packages/sdk/docs/guide/quick-start.md

 import type { Configuration } from "@monolayer/sdk";

 const config: Configuration = {
-  // workloadsPath points to a folder where the workloads with be defined.
+  // `workloadsPath` points to the folder where the workloads will be defined.
-  // Change it to relative path of your choice inside your project.
+  // Change it to a relative path of your choice within your project.
   workloadsPath: "src/workloads",
 };